NightNovaNN/Happy-New-Year/README.md

 # Happy-New-Year
-Happy New Year in many languages
+Happy New Year in all the languages I know:
+- C
+- C++
+- Fortran
+- Python
+- Java
+- Assembly